seanreed1111/sql-recipes/recipes.md

 | 2006-06-05 |  1.00 |
 +------------+--------+
 To calculate cumulative rainfall for a given day, add that day’s precipitation value with the values for all the previous days.
-For example, determine the cumulative rainfall as of 2006-06-03 like this: mysql> SELECT SUM(precip) FROM rainfall WHERE date <= '2006-06-03';
+For example, determine the cumulative rainfall as of 2006-06-03 like this:
+SELECT SUM(precip) FROM rainfall WHERE date <= '2006-06-03';
 +-------------+
 | SUM(precip) |
 +-------------+
 |   2.00 |
 +-------------+
 If you want the cumulative figures for all days that are represented in the table, it would be tedious to compute the value for each of them separately.
 A self-join can do this for all days with a single statement.
 Use one instance of the rainfall table as a reference, and determine for the date in each row the sum of the precip values in all rows occurring up through that date in another instance of the table.
-The following statement shows the daily and cumulative precipitation for each day: mysql> SELECT t1.date, t1.precip AS 'daily precip', SUM(t2.precip) AS 'cum. precip'
+The following statement shows the daily and cumulative precipitation for each day:
+SELECT t1.date, t1.precip AS 'daily precip',
+SUM(t2.precip) AS 'cum. precip'
 FROM rainfall AS t1 INNER JOIN rainfall AS t2
 ON t1.date >= t2.date